 The core of FDE is not "doing whatever the client asks for," but "helping the client discover problems."

-For example, if a client says, "We want AI reports," the FDE team should ask: "Why do you need reports?
+For example, if a client says "we want AI reports," the FDE team should ask: "Why do you need reports?
 What problem are you trying to solve with them?
 How do frontline employees currently use reports?"
-Use a third-party perspective to question and find the underlying real needs—possess the ability for "requirement re-discovery," not blindly execute or redefine needs.
+Use a third-party perspective to question and find the underlying real needs—possess "requirement rediscovery" capability, not blindly execute or redefine requirements.

 Don't start by trying to "serve the entire enterprise."
-First, choose a small scenario to break through: for example, start by helping the client's sales department with an "AI customer follow-up tool," deliver results in 2-4 weeks, and use data to prove it "can increase conversion rates by 10%."
-After gaining trust, expand to customer service, supply chain departments, gradually permeating the organization.
+First, choose a small scenario to break through: for example, start by helping the client's sales department with an "AI customer follow-up tool," deliver results in 2-4 weeks, and use data to prove "it can increase conversion rates by 10%."
+After gaining trust, expand to customer service, supply chain departments, gradually permeating.

-FDE Might Be the Optimal Solution for Current B2B AI Implementation
+FDE Might Be the Current Optimal Solution for toB AI Implementation

-The essence of FDE is a mindset shift from "selling products" to "selling value"—no longer competing on "how high the model parameters are" or "how comprehensive the features are," but competing on "whether you can help clients solve real problems and create real value."
-It's also a return from "technological fantasy" to "practical implementation."
+The essence of FDE is a mindset shift from "selling products" to "selling value"—no longer competing on "how high the model parameters are" or "how comprehensive the features are," but competing on "whether you can help clients solve real problems and create real value"; it's also a return from "technological fantasy" to "implementation practice."

-For AI entrepreneurs, the FDE model might mean higher costs and greater resistance, but it also means deeper customer loyalty and harder-to-replicate competitiveness.
-After all, the core of B2B business is always "trust," and every day an FDE team is embedded on-site is a day spent building that trust.
+For AI entrepreneurs, the FDE model might mean higher costs and greater resistance, but it also means deeper customer stickiness and harder-to-replicate competitiveness.
+After all, the core of toB business is always "trust," and every day an FDE team is stationed on-site is a day of accumulating trust.

-It's also important to note that "AI implementation" is not the need itself.
+Also note that "AI implementation" is not a requirement in itself.
 AI is merely a method and tool to achieve user needs and solve user pain points.
 Don't pursue AI for AI's sake.

-Regardless of the FDE model, the bottlenecks in B2B implementation have never been about whether product managers or engineers understand the client's business, but about whether they can secure buy-in from bosses and management while delivering for frontline operations.
+Regardless of the FDE model, the bottlenecks in toB business implementation have never been whether product managers or engineers understand the client's business, but whether they can secure buy-in from the boss and management while delivering results for frontline operations.

-For example, many bosses are willing to pay for OA SaaS like "DingTalk," which seems convenient for clocking in and managing workflows, but its business form isn't much different from handwritten signatures.
-It only saves the time of physically passing documents.
+For example, many bosses are willing to spend money on OA SaaS like "DingTalk," which seems convenient for clocking in and managing workflows, but its business form isn't much different from handwritten signatures.
+It only saves the time of manually passing documents around.

 As for document editing tools used by employees, most companies basically use free WPS, and the vast majority of companies don't even have a unified tool standard internally, let alone spend money on Office for employees.